jhammett15/cs460/HWK6/HWK6.md

 ## Setting up the Project

+To begin with, I created the project and imported the Entity Framework and Microsoft.SqlServer.Types packets using Nuget.
+In addition to that I added the given code to the Global.asax.cs file.

 The first step after creating my base project files was to download the database and extract the files.
 I first downloaded the zip file of the git repository where the sln file was stored.
 Once that was done I opened the wwi-sample.sln in the world-wide-importers folder and built the solution.
 I then right-clicked on the WorldWideImporters project, clicked publish, and set the target database connection to my SQL Server Management Studio connection.
 I changed the name of the database to be created there to WorldWideImporters and clicked publish.

 Once the connection was created in SSMS, I needed to establish a connection to that in Visual Studios.
 In the Server Explorer I right-clicked on Data Connections and clicked "add connection".
 I changed the name of my server to the localDB server in SSMS, and selected the WorldWideImporters database.